openshift/enhancements/enhancements/metadata/user-tag-management.md

 `CloudMetadata.status` represents operational aspects of the controller and `AWSMetadata.status` represents operational aspects of operations defined in `AWSMetadata.spec.opcode`

+`AWSMetadata.spec.resourcetags` lists tags that are considered for the opcode.
+It may not have all tags for cloud resource.
+`AWSMetadata.status.resourcetags` lists all tags applied on cloud resource using controller.

 ## Implementation History